Donate $2 Towards this Article

 (📞1-800-TALK or 1-800-SUICIDE — click here to find more helplines in your area)

-#5 I’ve said it before and I’ll say it again: depression is not a fatal diagnosis.
+#5 I’ve said it before, and I’ll say it again: depression is not a fatal diagnosis.

-I know during months like this, things can get scary and even feel hopeless; for every story of hope you read, you read another ending in tragedy.
+I know that during months like this, things can get scary and even feel hopeless; for every story of hope you read, you read another ending in tragedy.
 However, you need to remember that your story is your own.

 I know from experience that even if depression is chronic, you can still learn to live with it and thrive.
 And so I repeat, for you, for me, for everyone: depression is not a fatal diagnosis.